 Senior Assistance Programs

-following state agencies help seniors, the elderly homebound and
+following state agencies and Not-for-Profits help seniors, the elderly homebound and

 free of charge or on a sliding scale based on income.

 serve seniors throughout the state of Texas ~